viclw17/viclw17.github.io/_posts/2019-06-20-unreal-frame-breakdown-part-1.md

 ---
-title: Unreal Frame Breakdown - Part 1
+title: Unreal Frame Breakdown
 date: 2019-06-20
 tags:
 - Unreal
+- Deferred Rendering
+- Rendering Pipeline
 ---
 <img src="{{ site.url }}/images/2019-06-20-unreal-frame-breakdown-part-1/frame.jpg" width="640"  style="display:block; margin:auto;">
 <br>
 This is my version of [How Unreal Render One Frame](https://interplayoflight.wordpress.com/2017/10/25/how-unreal-renders-a-frame/).
 I'm trying to follow this post and profile a frame by myself to learn the deferred rendering pipeline of Unreal Engine.

 I build this testing scene following the post.
 Unreal is set to use **deferred shading**.
 If set to use **forward shading** the profiling results will be extremely different and I will try to go through in another post.
-The ```umap``` is named as NewWorld in my test.
-The map contains:
+The ```umap``` is named as NewWorld in my test and it contains:

 1. 1 directional light, from left-up to right-down
 2. 1 static light, white